ashifulislam/Cricket-Player-Information-System/README.md

 # CricketPlayerInformation
 This project is cricket player information.
 It is a part of cricket software like cricbuzz.
-A cricket software bears many kinds of part.
+This software bears many kinds of part.
-Something like that live score, schedule, news, series, stories, teams, videos, photos, ranking and more.
+like that live score, schedule, news, series, stories, teams, videos, photos, ranking and more.
-Making a full cricket software we have must knowing different kinds of programming language and we have taken more time.
-But In this time I am know only c programming language and there is no more time in my hand also It is not possible to create a full cricket software using only this language.
-Inshaallah in future, I will develop this project using different programming language such as java and future I will build up a full cricket software.
+A user can see the batsman information and bowling information.
+A user can also see the batsman and bowler's statistics.
+An admin can update any kinds of player's information.
+An admin can delete any kinds of player's information.
+An admin must needed to registered.
+Otherwise he can not perform his work properly.